missreems/project-3/README.md

     * Link to your **user stories/wireframes** – sketches of major views / interfaces in your application
     * Link to your **pitch deck/presentation** – documentation of your wireframes, user stories, and proposed architecture
     * Descriptions of any **unsolved problems** or **major hurdles** you had to overcome ​
 ---
 ​
-## Suggested Ways to Get Started
-​
-* **Don’t get too caught up in too many awesome features** – simple is always better.
-Build something impressive that does one thing well.
-* **Design first.** Planning with user stories & wireframes before writing code means you won't get distracted changing your mind – you'll know what to build, and you can spend your time wisely by just building it.
-* **Don’t hesitate to write throwaway code** to solve short term problems.
-* **Read the docs for whatever technologies / frameworks / API’s you use**.
-* **Write your code DRY** and **build your APIs RESTful**.
-* **Be consistent with your code style.** You're working in teams, but you're only making one app per team.
-Make sure it looks like a unified effort.
-* **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
-* **Keep user stories small and well-defined**, and remember – user stories focus on what a user needs, not what development tasks need accomplishing.
-* **Write code another developer wouldn't have to ask you about**.
-Do your naming conventions make sense?
-Would another developer be able to look at your app and understand what everything is?
-* **Make it all well-formatted.** Are you indenting, consistently?
-Can we find the start and end of every div, curly brace, etc?
-* **Comment your code.** Will someone understand what is going on in each block or function?
-Even if it's obvious, explaining the what & why means someone else can pick it up and get it.
-* **Write pseudocode before you write actual code.** Thinking through the logic of something helps.
-​
----
-​